My Androgynous Boyfriend: Manga

 My Androgynous Boyfriend is written and illustrated by Tamekou as her first work outside of the yaoi genre.
 It is serialized in the monthly manga magazine Feel Young, beginning in the March 2018 issue released on February 8, 2018.
 The series will end serialization in the April 2023 issue released on March 8, 2023.
-The chapters have been released in three bound volumes by Shodensha under the Feel Comics FC Swing imprint.
+The chapters have been released in five tankōbon by Shodensha under the Feel Comics FC Swing imprint.

 To celebrate the release of the second volume, an art exhibit was featured at the Animate Girls Festival 2019.
 Tamekou herself hosted a panel with genderless actor and model Toman as a guest.

 At Anime Expo 2019, Seven Seas Entertainment announced that they had licensed the series in English for North American distribution.